 Have you ever been working with a company on, say, a home improvement project or some business transaction, and they are hesitant to give you an exact price?
 Or they won’t tell you how much something is going to cost you until it's over?
 It’s frustrating to think about, but you should be more forgiving when this happens to you.

 We know it sounds backward to hear that something that frustrates everyone serves a purpose, but there are several reasons why a business will operate this way when working with you, and we are going to take a look at some of them here.
+In a way, this is a form of customer service, and we discuss how to make yours personal in a previous article.

 One Size Doesn’t Fit All.